PiVortex/intents-deposit/README.md

 #### Generate Deposit Address

 Generates a deposit address for the desired chain and NEAR account Id.
-When funds are deposited the specified NEAR account Id becomes the owner of tokens in the NEAR intents contract.
+When funds are deposited, the specified NEAR account Id becomes the owner of tokens in the NEAR intents contract.

 [Source Code](./frontend/src/app/components/DepositAddress.js#L21-L41)